d4rm5/devcontainer/README.md

 - You can even clone a new repository in a new volume based on the same devcontainer.

 ## Features Overview

+> **Note**: The features listed below are primarily for the **Legacy The Red Guild** variant.
+Each variant has its own tailored set of features.
+Check the specific variant's configuration for details.

 ### Extensions